 We collaborate with cultural institutions and creative agencies in Germany and abroad.
 Our projects have been supported by international institutions such as the Allianz Foundation, Goethe-Institut Bucharest, PERSPEKTIVE – Fund for Contemporary Art and Architecture, and Akademie Schloss Solitude.
 Furthermore, we have worked with KW Institute for Contemporary Art, the S+T+ARTS EU Program, Floating University, and the European Project Erasmus+ Youth in Action.

-For our work, we have been recognized by ArchDaily as Best Practices 2023 and received the Inspire Future Generations Award from the Thornton Education Trust in London.
-In 2024, we won 1st Prize in IBA’27 – New Housing for Korber Höhe, Stuttgart, where forty five degrees was invited to collaborate alongside fatkoehl architects and atelier le balto.
+In 2023, we were recognized among ArchDaily’s Best Practices and received the Inspire Future Generations Award from the Thornton Education Trust in London.
+In 2024, we won first prize in the IBA’27 competition for Neues Wohnen für Korber Höhe in Stuttgart, in collaboration with fatkoehl architects and atelier le balto.

-Our team takes on different forms when engaging with other experts, adapting to each project’s scope and breeding multidisciplinary teams. forty five degrees operates as a GbR, a partnership under the Civil Code.
+Our team takes on different forms, adapting to each project’s scope, forming multidisciplinary collaborations with other experts. forty five degrees operates as a GbR, a partnership under the Civil Code.

 team